bellaliu2023/The-Physics-Grid/target-audience/Junior-Student.md

 If the direction of the force is perpendicular to the direction of displacement, then this force does not do work.

 [Back to catalogue](#catalogue)

+## **Fundamental Electromagnetics**

+As for fundamental electromagnetics, we will introduce basic knowledge about static electricity,

+### Static electricity

 ## **The Origin of Natural Science**